CoreCrafted-Network/server-docs/ecosmp/intro.rst

 EconomySMP
 ============

-.. attention:: Since the EconomySMP server is dead from the day we announce the server re-development, the server will never be re-opened with it's original state .
-So, this page will only be a time capsule for this server
+.. attention:: Since the EconomySMP server is dead from the day we announced the server re-development, the server will not be re-opened with its original state .
+Threrfore, this page will only be a time capsule for this server

 **The Economy Survival** [#]_ server (EcoSMP as referred to the internal unique server identifier) is a newly introduced server, collaborating mod packs with vanilla minecraft.
 (It sounds strange, but it really is)